tidymodels/hardhat/README.md

 by the set of opinionated [Conventions for R Modeling Packages](https://tidymodels.github.io/model-implementation-principles/).

-hardhat has three main goals:
+hardhat has four main goals:

   - Easily, consistently, and robustly preprocess data at fit time and prediction time with `mold()` and `forge()`.